rberenguel/weave/README.md

 ### <a name='Name'></a>Name?

-_Om_ is short for _Omni_.
+This used to be named Om, short for _Omni_.
 Acme (corp and the editor too) do many things.

-I'd like Om to do many too, but it is short of Omni.
+After adding a bunch of features I started to not like the name that much, and changed it to _Weave_, because it lets you weave evaluated code with normal text, a bit like `weave` from Knuth's Literate Programming tool.

 ### <a name='Why'></a>Why?

-Useful to take very transient and local notes, without needing a text editor of any kind.
+Useful to take somewhat transient and local notes, without needing a text editor of any kind.